tww-software/py_ais_nmea/README.md

 # Py AIS NMEA

-A program to decode AIS NMEA 0183 sentences written in Python 3.
+A program to decode AIS NMEA 0183 sentences.
+It is written in Python 3.

 ## Installation